Why Sleep Matters for Teenagers: Understanding Melatonin, Conflict, and the Teenage Brain

 As it’s World Sleep Day today, it’s a good moment to reflect on the vital role sleep plays in our wellbeing, especially for teenagers.

+Teenagers often struggle with sleep, but this isn’t laziness: it’s biology.
+In this guide, we explain why teenage sleep patterns shift, how melatonin affects bedtime, and why tiredness can lead to conflict at home.
 While it’s easy to dismiss young people as ‘lazy’ for staying up late and sleeping in, the science tells a very different story.
 Adolescent brains undergo major changes that affect not only emotions and behaviour but also hormones, including those linked to sleep.

 During adolescence, the brain is busy ‘remodelling’, particularly within the limbic system – the part that processes emotions – while the prefrontal cortex responsible for reasoning and self-regulation develops more gradually.
 This imbalance contributes to heightened emotional responses, a greater sensitivity to stress, and an increased likelihood of conflict at home.